mickfuzz/phd4/_posts/thesis_chapters/2024-6-8-Discussion-Conclusion.md

 ### Initial Discussion  Outline

-- Discussion around agency: Compare agency in design to different conception in research Tads sannino, relational etc
 - Analyse 3M design with this lens of agency
   - Game design to understanding games as a design artefact for empowerment purposes
-  - Tension between walled garden and wider choice Compare key elements of 3M other studies in comping coding domain , primm, umc,
+  - Tension between walled garden and wider choice
+- sCompare key elements of 3M other studies in comping coding domain , primm, umc,

       - shifts in levels of abstraction
  Compare key elements of 3M - Then other more general frameworks , pbl, udl, cop, col - These differ in scope and specificity, and thus utility for practitioners

-  - Start with motives? address transfer?
+  - address transfer?
+-
-- Synthesis of conceptions of designing for learner agency in an emerging community of coders
+   Synthesis of conceptions of designing for learner agency in an emerging community of coders
   - compare Resnick / Paperts features of 'designing for tinkerability', with TADS and creating hooking points for double stimulation (warping anchors)
   - note different emphasis on the agency of the learner to one focusing on curriculum knowledge and resulting reccommendations
   - also compare concept of computational fluency of Resnick.